Getting Licensed as a Child Development Facility in the District of Columbia

 Certificate of Occupancy or Home Occupancy Permit

-Should include the following information: name of child care center, the maximum number of infants and children to be cared for, hours of operation, and number of staff.
+Should include the following information: name of child development facility, the maximum number of infants and children to be cared for, hours of operation and number of staff.

 District of Columbia Department of Consumer and Regulatory Affairs